sunilkumar401/hello-world/README.md

 # hello-world
 For Github flow practice
-This us about my GitHub training purpose.
+This is about my GitHub training purpose.